Job of the week! Commercial Water Leak Detection

-Over the last week we have carried out water mains leak detections, central heating leak detections, domestic and commercial leak detections, in fact you won’t believe what we have found leaks on!
+Over the last week we have carried out water mains leak detections, central heating leak detections, domestic and commercial leak detections, in fact you won’t believe what we have found leaks on and the water damage we have seen!

 We were approached by a company that looks after The Langley Park Hotel, Uxbridge Road, Slough.
 Well, I don’t expect you to know the hotel, but OMG it is beautiful.
 Anyway, they had a leak on their swimming pool, which we were asked to find.
 No problem – that’s what we do!